 What You Can Expect

-The Campus is Closed to the General Public
+The Campus Will Continue to be Closed to the Public Until Further Notice.

-- The majority of fall classes are online.
+- The majority of spring classes will be online.

-- We are offering limited in-person learning opportunities for scholarly scientific and artistic work while following specific guidelines and social distancing requirements.
+- We hope to expand (on a limited basis) in-person learning opportunities for scholarly scientific and artistic work while following specific guidelines and social distancing requirements.

-- Our class search tool has been updated to reflect current information about individual classes.
+- Our class search tool will be updated to reflect current information about individual classes.
 To determine if there is an in-person component to your classes look in the notes section.

-- To help students access remote learning more effectively, Mills created an initiative which allows students to borrow or purchase an iPad at a 50% discount.
+- To help students access remote learning more effectively, Mills encourages students to borrow or purchase an iPad at a 50% discount.

-- Student life programming/experiences are being offered virtually to connect you with your peers and offer intellectual, cultural, and social interactions.
+- A robust offering of student life programming/experiences will continue to be offered virtually to connect you with your peers and offer intellectual, cultural, and social interactions.
+As health guidelines evolve, we will explore the possibility of socially distanced activities in the new semester.

 Please check this page frequently as public health orders and restrictions are subject to change.